mgroves/EmpiriCall/README.md

 # How does the console work?

-It's super ugly right now, but it is functional.
+It's ugly right now, but it is functional.

-## Raw Detail

-This is the raw output of each action that has been called: its controller, action, and parameter type/names, when it was called,

-## Force Meta Update

-This is probably the first thing you should do.
-It will scan your assemblies to find ALL the controllers, actions, and parameter type/names.

-## Show Meta Data
+## Admin -> Current Meta Data

-This will show all the meta data that was collected by the Force Meta Update scan.
+This will show all the meta data about your controller actions.
+You can also "Add New Meta Data" here, which will rescan and create a new meta data snapshot.

+On this is also one way you can edit the "feature" tokens for each action.
+Just enter a string in the 'feature' column and click a 'Save' button.
+Note that if you add a new meta data snapshot, it will start with a new blank feature option.

-## Show Call Data
+## Reports -> Show Call Data

 This will show all the meta data, and how many times each action has been called.
 0 if it's not been called yet.

-## Load Feature Maps Into Meta Data
+## Admin -> Load Feature Maps

 If you have created a feature mapper and loaded it into EmpiriCall, then this command will actually run that loader.

+## Reports -> Raw Detail

+This is the raw output of each action that has been called: its controller, action, and parameter type/names, when it was called,

 # Feature Maps